-- Start your business as a side-hustle – Having a regular job in addition to running a business can mean a really hectic schedule, but it also means less pressure on the business to be an immediate success.
-The safety net of a regular job make starting a business much less of a risk.
+- Start your business as a side-hustle – Having a regular job in addition to running a business can mean a hectic schedule, but it also means less pressure on the business to be an immediate success.
+The safety net of a regular job makes starting a business much less of a risk.

-- Think about an office share – If you are starting a service oriented business and what to have dedicated office space, look into shared office spaces in your community.
+- Think about an office share – If you are starting a service-oriented business and what to have dedicated office space, look into shared office spaces in your community.
 Office shares create a very professional atmosphere for clients at a fraction of the cost.

 - Consider moving – Many communities are student loan repayment assistance to borrowers looking to start a business.
-These communities recognize the hurdle of student debt and they want to attract new businesses.
+These communities recognize the hurdle of student debt, and they want to attract new businesses.